JDJCREATES/pepsico-code-date-agent/README.md

 > AI-powered production line monitoring using multi-agent architecture via Langchain framework

 ## Live Demo
-> Input data is simulated - agentic AI is powered via Openai API
+> Input data is simulated
+> Agentic AI is powered with Openai API via Langchain
-> PepsiCo would need to integrate either on premises LLM or use enterprise solutions such as azure.
+> PepsiCo would need to integrate either on premises LLM or use enterprise solutions such as azure
+> A custom vision agent could be trained for offline use given a large enough dataset

 ## The Problem